MultiSafepay/docs/content/payment-methods/bancontact.md

 ## How it works

 Bancontact Payconiq gives you access to a merchant wallet to securely store customers' payment details in.
-Customers give one-time consent and only need to pass [strong customer authentication (SCA)](/payment-regulations/sca/) for their first purchase.
+Customers give one-time consent and only need to pass [strong customer authentication](/pds2/) (SCA) for their first purchase.

-There is no shift in liability for [chargebacks](/chargebacks/) from [issuer](/glossaries/multisafepay-glossary/#issuer) to [acquirer](/glossaries/multisafepay-glossary/#acquirer) since your fraud and disputes volumes are monitored quarterly.
+There is no shift in liability for [chargebacks](/chargebacks/) from issuer to acquirer since your fraud and disputes volumes are monitored quarterly.
 A maximum transaction amount applies.

-## Criteria and activation
+## Activation and criteria

 - Bancontact WIP is only available to low-risk, high-volume merchants (25,000 transactions quarterly), within the SEPA area.
 - Applies to services only, not physical products.